 - Britain’s culture and ethics.

-You can book your test with the official test body here: UK Border Agency Life in the UK Test.
+You can book your Life in the United Kingdom test, with the official test body here: UK Border Agency Life in the UK Test.

-Let us now take a look at some sample Life in the UK test questions and answers to help you prepare.
+Let us now take a look at some sample Life in the United Kingdom questions and answers, to help you prepare.